sparkflows/sparkflows-docs/docs/snowflake/browse-snowflake-tables.rst

 Browsing Snowflake Tables
 ===========================

 Fire Insights allows you to Browse your Snowflake Databases, schemas & Tables.
+In configuration `module.enableSnowflakeDb` set this value to true for browsing Snowflake Db page.

 Go to Data/Snowflake DB
 ----------------------